ShunSakurai/check_forbidden/README.md

 A .mqxlz file is a compressed file of a document.mqxliff file, a skeleton (formatting information), and sometimes the version information.
 The program extracts the document.mqxliff to a folder and removes it when everything is finished

 ### CSV file formats
-The items need to be separated by commas, and the file needs to be encoded in UTF-8, and formatted in either of the following:
+The term items need to be separated by comma.
+The file needs to be encoded in UTF-8, and formatted in either of the following:

 - One column of forbidden terms
 - Two columns of forbidden terms and extra information (e.g. correct terms)